kkuehl/talus/docs/source/debugging.rst

 AMQP
 ----

 AMQP is also containerized with docker and is run as an upstart job.
-The upstart config for the :code:`talus_amqp` upstart job is found at :code:`/etc/init/talus_amqp.conf`.
+The upstart config for the :code:`talus-amqp` upstart job is found at :code:`/etc/init/talus-amqp.conf`.

 Logs for amqp should be found at :code:`/var/log/talus/rabbitmq/*`.